SEBR-0116/u2_regex/README.md

     </form>
     ```

-3. Put the following in the pen's CSS pane:
+3. Put the following in the your CSS file:

     ```css
     body {